GilsonLabUCSD/APR/APR_User_Manual.md

 but it can take much longer to finish the calculations.

 ## Topology and coordinate Files ##
 The current APR scripts do not include a built-in docking program.
-Therefore, a PDB file of the bound structure needs to be provided with all the water molecules and counterions removed, since those will be added within the APR workflow later on.
+Therefore, a PDB file of the bound structure needs to be provided with all the solvent molecules and counterions removed, since those will be added within the APR workflow later on.
 For small molecules, mol2 files and possibly frcmod files are required.
 Those files need to be saved in the ./APR/setup/pdb and ./APR/setup/parameter_files directories, accordingly.
 They should also be indicated in ./APR/setup/input_files/tleap.in.amber16, if using Amber16, and in ./APR/setup/input_files/tleap.in.amber14, if using Amber14.
 The Amber topology (.prmtop) and coordinate (.inpcrd)